-Dauphin Island, a worthy detour.
-If you are traveling along the Mississippi-Alabama Gulf Coast Scenic Drive (Hwy 90), take a detour off the main highway to experience the unique, low key, friendly community of Dauphin Island.
+Dauphin Island, a worthy detour from the main Mississippi-Alabama Gulf Coast Scenic Drive (Hwy 90).
+Take a detour off the main highway to experience the unique, low key, friendly community of Dauphin Island.
 No Casinos, No high-rise hotels, very light traffic, but lots of interesting places to visit and things to do for anyone who wants a break from the fast pace and busyness many of us experience.
 We loved the Nature Conservancy, uncrowded beaches, the terrific bike path, and in general the easy-going ambience of the place.
 Reminded us a bit of visiting Cedar Key but not quite as artsy.

 What to see and do on Dauphin Island?